 Learning to scuba dive with MOTOR CITY SCUBA is an incredible adventure!
-With SDI or PADI as your training organization, your path to breathing underwater is accomplished in three exciting phases:
+Your path to breathing underwater is accomplished in three exciting phases:

 During the first phase of your Open Water Diver scuba certification, you develop an understanding of the basic principles of scuba diving.
 You learn things like how pressure affects your body, how to choose the best scuba gear and what to consider when planning dives.
-You briefly review what you have studied iwith your instructor and take a short quiz to be sure you're getting it.
+You will review what you have studied with your instructor to be sure you're getting it.

 Learn the basic scuba skills under the diretion of one of the great instructors at Motor CIty Scuba.
 You learn to use basic scuba gear including a mask, snorkel, fins, regulator, tank and buoyancy compensator.

 These first two steps are usually combined.
 We call it the Learn to Scuba Dive Course

 3. Open Water Dives - Locally or on Vacation.

 After your confined water dives, you and the new friends you've made continue learning during four open water dives with yourMotor City Scuba Instructor at a dive site.
 This is where you fully experience the underwater adventure – at the beginner level, of course.
 You may make these dives here in Michigan or at a more exotic destination while on a Motor City Scuba group trip.
 More Information

 Yes, no problem!
 You may find that you have a one on one program with the instructor who will also be your buddy, or a Divemaster might buddy up with you or you may form part of a group so you’ll meet new buddies.
 Divers are sociable and welcoming!

 It's possible to complete your confined and open water dives in as few as two full weekends with the options offered by Motor City Scuba.